-Absorptive treatments like the Auralex SonoLite panels are very effective at taming flutter echo.
+Absorptive treatments are very effective at taming flutter echo.
 But they won't cure all room acoustics problems.
 In fact, using too much absorptive material can result in a room that is too acoustically "dead."

 Acoustic panels reduce sound reflections and tame flutter echo.

 You don't have to treat every surface in your room.
 Treat a few key spots to get maximum sound improvement for your investment.